Visyond/website-hugo/site/content/casestudy/ericsson-case-study-visyond.md

     title: Results
 study_intro: >-
-  Every time Ericsson has to prepare a business case to display the value of their solutions or an investment ROI, typically they use spreadsheets, Business Intelligence tools and PowerPoint presentations.
+  Every time Ericsson has to prepare a business case to display the value of their solutions or a ROI, typically they use spreadsheets, Business Intelligence tools and PowerPoint presentations.